When and Where is Intel ISEF?

 What is Society for Science & the Public?

-Society for Science & the Public (SSP) is a non-profit organization based in Washington, DC.
-SSP has managed the International Science and Engineering Fair for more than 6 decades, including the application process, judging, recruitment of volunteers to contribute over 2,000+ hours of work, a week of activities for our domestic and international finalists, processing awards, and keeping in touch with alumni.
-SSP works actively with Intel Corporation, who has been a generous title sponsor for the program since 1997.
+Society for Science & the Public (Society) is a non-profit organization based in Washington, DC.
+The Society has managed the International Science and Engineering Fair for more than 6 decades, including the application process, judging, recruitment of volunteers to contribute over 2,000+ hours of work, a week of activities for our domestic and international finalists, processing awards, and keeping in touch with alumni.
+The Society works actively with Intel Corporation, who has been a generous title sponsor for the program since 1997.

 Contact us for more information about the Intel ISEF.